Danieltda/AZ204/README.md

 Azure Queue:
 Service for storing large numbers of messages that can be accessed from anywhere in the world.
 Used to pass messages between different Azure web servers

+Azure Redundancy:
+Locally redundant storage -> Locally redundant storage (LRS) replicates your storage account three times within a single data center in the primary region.
+Zone-redundant storage -> Zone-redundant storage (ZRS) replicates your storage account synchronously across three Azure availability zones in the primary region.
+Each availability zone is a separate physical location with independent power, cooling, and networking.